Nisxzn/leave-management-website/README.md

-# Company Leave Management System
+# Leave Management Website For Company

 A modern, file-based leave management system with a beautiful glassmorphism UI.